mdprince007/kevin-Cookie-Company/README.md

  ## Key Questions (KPIs)

-Which month had the highest sales and profit?
+- Which month had the highest sales and profit?

-Which cookie type generates the most profit?
+- Which cookie type generates the most profit?

-How do sales trends vary across months?
+- How do sales trends vary across months?

-Which countries contribute the most to profit?
+- Which countries contribute the most to profit?

-How many units are sold monthly across categories?
+- How many units are sold monthly across categories?

-Which country-cookie combination is most profitable?
+- Which country-cookie combination is most profitable?

+- Dashboard Interaction <a href=" https://github.com/mdprince007/kevin-Cookie-Company/blob/main/Dashboard.png ">**View Dashboard**</a>